 (1) the history and foundations of school psychology, (2) current and future perspectives in school psychology, (3) legal, ethical, and legislative issues in the provision of school psychological services, and (4) school psychological interventions with a focus on children, staff, and programs.

-Students serve as interns for 1,200 hours (600 minimum per semester) in a state-approved public school district during the academic year.
+Students serve as interns for 1,200 hours (600 minimum per semester) in a stateapproved public school district during the academic year.
 Students register for the same instructor for the fall and spring semesters.
-PSYH 701 and 703 are completed during the fall and PSYH 702 and 704 are completed during the spring semester.
+PSYH 710 is completed during the fall and PSYH 711 is completed during the spring semester.
 All placements must be approved by the Field Placement Coordinator.

-Prerequisites: PSYH 600, PSYH 601, PSYH 602, PSYH 610, PSYH 611, PSYH 616, PSYH 617, PSYH 618, PSYH 625 or PSYH 630, PSYH 705, PSYH 706, EPSY 505, and PSYH 640.
+Prerequisites: PSYH 600, PSYH 601, PSYH 602, PSYH 610, PSYH 611, PSYH 616, PSYH 617, PSYH 618, PSYH 625, PSYH 705, PSYH 706, PSYH 505, PSYH 640, and PSYH 645.
 Candidates must also pass the Praxis II Exam in School Psychology before registering for Internship.